willpitchers/garrulous-turtle/WRP_P_kings_logbook.md

 Tuesday, 18 August 2015

  - *Now* I see the problem -- sequences in the 20150707_DNASeq_PE now *fail* md5 check.
 Curious.
 I shall replace them with the originals from: `wget -r --user="pitchers" --password="" ftp://efishbackup.zoology.msu.edu:/Data/20150707_DNASeq_PE/*.gz`
- - I ran a test assembly of the 20150221 library with ABySS (using the default setting of k=64)
+ - I ran a test assembly of the 20150221 library with ABySS (using the default setting of k=64).
+Scripted with `abyss_assembly.qsub`.

 Wednesday, 19 August 2015